 The more detailed the plan is, the more attached we often become to it going a certain way.
 Which also usually means the more frustrated we become when things don’t go as planned!

-If you want more support to help you make this magic planning process unfold, I recommend my guidebook, Planning for Waldorf Homeschooling: Keeping It Simple.
+If you want more support to help you make this magic planning process unfold, I recommend my primer, Waldorf Homeschooling Simplified: Your Toolkit for Grades 1-8.

 And if you’re looking for ongoing support, come join an amazing group of Waldorf homeschoolers inside my mentorship community, Homeschool with Waldorf.
 Where you get the training and help you need to sustain your Waldorf homeschooling journey.